JesperLarsson/BOSSE/README.md

 ## Credits
 Based on the following starting template which bootstraps the game session: https://github.com/NikEyX/SC2-CSharpe-Starterkit.
 Otherwise everything has been implemented from scratch.
+BOSSE is licensed under GPL, so feel free to use whatever you need.

 ## Links
 - General info and wiki: http://wiki.sc2ai.net/Main_Page